lmu-dbs/EC-Pred/README.md

 # Event Clustering for Efficient and Context-Aware Event Sequence Prediction

-This is the implementation accompanying the paper 'Event Clustering for Efficient and Context-Aware Event Sequence Prediction' by Simon Rauch, Gabriel Tavares, Daniel Schuster and Thomas Seidl submitted to the CAiSE Conference 2026
+This is the implementation accompanying the paper 'Event Clustering for Efficient and Context-Aware Event Sequence Prediction' by Simon Rauch, Daniel Schuster, Gabriel Tavares and Thomas Seidl submitted to the CAiSE Conference 2026

 ## Framework